thomasleveil/test-asgi-middleware-perf/README.md

-# Performance test suite for ASGI frameworks
+# Performance test suite for ASGI frameworks & middlewares

-This project is a test suite trying to detect performance issues when using middlewares with ASGI frameworks.
+This project is a test suite showing how performances are affected by the presence of middlewares in popular ASGI frameworks.

-The middleware is doing almost nothing.
-We just test the effect on performances of having middlewares.
+- The middleware is altering the JSON response body by incrementing a value
+- The middleware implementations try to be as efficient as possible (for instance, implementing a pure middleware in Starlette instead of using BaseHTTPMiddleware)
+- The ASGI server stack is a Docker container bound to a single CPU running Gunicorn with 1 Uvicorn worker
+- The performances are measured from [Bombardier](https://github.com/codesenberg/bombardier) running in its own Docker container

+While the original intent is to show how performances degrades when using many middlewares, this project can easily be configured to compare performances when using different versions of :
+- Python
+- Gunicorn
+- Uvicorn
+- ASGI frameworks

 ## Results